Hey Pet Parents & Pet Lovers,

 How Do You Get Rid of the Smell of Urine?

-Baking Soda and Vinegar oftentimes does a great job of removing foul odours left from feline urination, however, if this does not work for you I highly suggest picking up a bottle of Nature’s Miracle of Scout’s Honour.
-Both are great products which we have used in our household.
-If you’re ever having difficulty removing the scent of either of these products (as they can be overwhelming dependant on the batch) check out my article here.
+Baking Soda and Vinegar oftentimes does a great job of removing foul odours left from feline urination, however, if this does not work for you I highly suggest picking up a bottle of Nature’s Miracle.
+If you’re ever having difficulty removing the scent of any of their products (as they can be overwhelming dependant on the batch) check out my article here.

 Your Cat Doesn’t Like The Litter You Bought